Shalla-Bal: Fictional character biography

-Shalla-Bal is the Empress of her utopian planet, Zenn-La (in the Deneb System, Milky Way Galaxy), and is the lover of Norrin Radd.
-When the planet-eating Galactus comes to their planet, Norrin Radd volunteers to become his herald in exchange for sparing Zenn-La.
-Norrin Radd is given the Power Cosmic and becomes the Silver Surfer, thus separating him from Shalla-Bal for a long time.
-(Note: As recounted in Silver Surfer #1.)
+Shalla-Bal is the empress of the utopian planet Zenn-La and the lover of Norrin Radd.
+When the planet-eating Galactus comes to Zenn-La, Radd volunteers to become his herald in exchange for sparing Zenn-La.
+Radd is given the Power Cosmic and becomes the Silver Surfer, thus separating him from Shalla-Bal.

 Eventually, the Silver Surfer rebels against Galactus, who traps him on Earth as punishment by putting up an energy barrier that the Silver Surfer cannot get through.
-The demon Mephisto, who desires to defeat the Surfer and steal his noble soul, senses the anguish of this separation within him, and uses Shalla-Bal as a pawn in his conflict with the Surfer.
+The demon Mephisto, who desires to defeat the Surfer and steal his soul, senses the anguish of this separation within him, and uses Shalla-Bal as a pawn in his conflict with the Surfer.
 As part of a conspiracy, Mephisto replaces the consciousness of Shalla-Bal so that she believes herself to be a regular citizen of Latveria named Helena, and Doctor Doom organizes a false marriage celebration with her to make the Surfer fight the Fantastic Four.

-Meanwhile, Galactus consumes the life energies and ecosphere of Zenn-La because of Silver Surfer's betrayal but spares the lives of its people by warning them of his coming beforehand, allowing them to return to the lifeless husk afterwards.
+Meanwhile, Galactus consumes the life energies and ecosphere of Zenn-La because of Silver Surfer's betrayal, but spares the lives of its people by warning them of his coming beforehand, allowing them to return to the planet afterwards.
 When Mister Fantastic frees the Surfer from his imprisonment, he returns to Zenn-La to find it in this state and learns that Shalla-Bal was abducted by Mephisto.
 The Surfer understands the conspiracy and returns to Latveria to find Shalla-Bal, imprisoning himself once again on Earth.
-The Surfer bestows a portion of his Power Cosmic to Shalla-Bal while Mephisto is sending her back to her planet and she is able to use this power to restore the life on Zenn-La.
-Shalla-Bal is thus accepted as an Empress by her people.
-However the responsibilities of her office make Shalla-Bal refuse marriage with the Surfer when he eventually breaks free from Earth for good, and he tells her that their romance is over.
-She is later held hostage by the Elders but is rescued by the Silver Surfer.
+The Surfer bestows a portion of his Power Cosmic to Shalla-Bal, allowing her to restore life on Zenn-La.